mjforan/rpicam_hailo_ros/README.md

-# rpicam_ros
+# hailo_detect_ros

 The goal for this project is to enable the lowest latency possible for web streaming and Hailo AI inference + ROS 2 publishing **simultaneously**.
 The standard way of doing things (post processing stages in `rpicam-vid`) adds latency to the final output.
 Instead, `rpicam-vid` output is mirrored to two v4l2 loopback devices.
 One device is used as an input to the live stream, while the other is opened by the AI processor.
+As a nice side effect, this approach is not limited to the Raspberry Pi camera ecosystem.
+The detection and publisher code will work on any device which populates a `/dev/videoX` device.

 # Installation
 For Raspberry Pi 5 only.